ClemGG/Dialogue-Node-System/README.md

   - Support for branching dialogues (BranchNode for logic, ChoiceNode for multiple answers, conditional StartNodes to start the dialogue at different points),
   - Support for sortable event callbacks with the EventNode,
 2. Flexible save system with .CSV files,
-3. Ability to write dialogue in multiple langugages
+3. Ability to write dialogue in multiple langugages,
-4. A demo example scene.
+4. A demo example scene,
+5. Support for controller and keyboard inputs.

 ## Screenshots